Normal subgroups of big mapping class groups: Introduction

 Our second main theorem concerns the subgroups $N_n \subset \PMod(S,n)$ that arise as the image of subgroups $N \subset \PMod(S,K)$ normal in $\Mod(S,K)$.
 To state this theorem we must give the definition of an {\em inert} subgroup of $\PMod(S,n)$.

 Let $S$ be any surface and let $Q \subset S$ be a finite subset with cardinality $n$.
 Let $D_Q \subset S$ be a collection of $n$ disjoint closed disks, each centered at some point of $Q$.
-Let $\PMod(S,D_Q)$ be the mapping class group of $S$ fixing $D_Q$ pointwise.
+Let $\PMod(S,D_Q)$ be the mapping class group of $S$ fixing $D_Q$ pointwise (by both homeomorphisms and homotopies).
 There is a forgetful map $\PMod(S,D_Q) \to \PMod(S,Q)$ and as is well-known, this is a $\Z^n$ central extension (see e.g.\/ \cite{Farb_Margalit} Prop~3.19).

 Let $\alpha \in \PMod(S,Q)$ be any element, and let $\hat{\alpha}$ be some lift to $\PMod(S,D_Q)$.
 Let $f:Q \to Q$ be any map (possibly not injective).
 The {\em insertion} $f^*\hat{\alpha} \in \PMod(S,n)$ is the ($\Mod(S,n)$)-conjugacy class of element defined as follows.
 Let $\pi:D_Q \to Q$ be the map that takes each component of $D_Q$ to its center, and let $\tilde{f}:Q \to D_Q$ be any injective map for which the composition $\pi\tilde{f}=f$.
 Then $f^*\hat{\alpha}$ is the image of $\hat{\alpha}$ under the forgetful map to $\PMod(S,\tilde{f}(Q))$ which may be canonically identified (up to conjugacy in $\Mod(S,n)$) with $\PMod(S,n)$.
 Note that the class of $f^*\hat{\alpha}$ is invariant under pre-composition of $f$ with a permutation of $Q$, and it depends only on the cardinalities of the preimages (under $f$) of the elements of $Q$.